Indoor Gardening For Beginners: Basics You Should Know

 During dormancy, withhold fertilizer and water less because the plants will not be taking up as much compared to the rest of the year.

-By now, you have a good understanding of stages of growth!
-So let’s jump in to other critical information about how a plant grows.
+By now, you have a good understanding of the stages of growth!
+So let’s jump into other critical information about how a plant grows.

 Understanding The Roots